CJ-Jackson/run-deploy/README.md

 # run-deploy

 'run-deploy' is a daemonless and stateless deployment system that is quite simple, elegant and fun to use.
-It relies on the following sane open-soruce solution.
+It relies on the following sane open-source solution.

 * [SquashFS](https://en.wikipedia.org/wiki/SquashFS)
   * With the json manifest located inside the image `_deploy/push.json`